 In terms of practicality, there are easy transfers back to the mainland at decent value.
 Further, the conservation cost is included in the price- so, unlike at the Gaya Island resort, you won’t have to pay at the resort.

-Conclusion: a characterful resort ideal for those looking for beautiful beaches and soft adventure
+Conclusion: a characterful resort ideal for those looking for beautiful beaches and soft adventure, although falls down a little on material finishes when there.

-A beautiful resort with a chic, exclusive feel- this is ideal for those who prefer a more refined aesthetic as opposed to the rustic luxury of Bunga Raya.
+A beautiful 5 star resort with a contemporary feel- this is ideal for those who prefer a more refined aesthetic as opposed to the rustic nature of Bunga Raya.
 Though larger than Bunga Raya, again it is spread out so doesn’t feel crowded or busy.
 The resort offers two lovely pools, one for kids only, as well as two restaurants, one of which exclusively for those aged twelve and over.
 As such, with areas designated specifically for kids, this is a great spot for couples and honeymooners.

-One of the best things about this hotel is the price: the rooms are great value for money (the cheapest on the island).
+One of the best things about this hotel is the price: the rooms are great value for money (the lowest on the island).
 That said, there are additional costs to consider- for example, although transfers back to the mainland are short, they are quite expensive.
-Food and beverages are also on the expensive side compared to others in Borneo, but good value for such a high-quality beach property and similar to Bunga Raya.
+Food and beverages are also on the expensive side compared Borneo in general, but good value for such a high-quality beach property and similar to Bunga Raya.
 Additionally, it is worth noting that as it’s on a hill, rooms at the back of the property can be a steep climb.

-Conclusion: a chic and reasonably priced option that would be a great spot for romance
+Conclusion: a chic and reasonably priced option with consistent service

 Part of the world-renowned Shangri La luxury hotel franchise, this is both the largest and most expensive of the three hotels, but still manages to offer serenity and privacy.
 Unlike the other two, it is situated on the mainland, and is the closest to Mouth Kinabalu and Kinabalu National Park.
-It is also home to a stunning long white sandy beach, the best in its area.
-The Ocean Wing holds the most exclusive rooms in the region and with interconnecting rooms, is great for families too.
+It is also home to a stunning long white sandy beach, the best in the area in our view.
+The Ocean Wing holds the most exclusive and spacious rooms in the region and with interconnecting rooms, is great for families too, plus the ocean wing has its own pool.
 The resort offers a fantastic selection of restaurants which is ideal for catering to a range of tastes.

-Conclusion: a great choice for families and those looking for luxury in the Ocean Wing with easier access back into Kota Kinabalu for restaurants, or to visit Kinabalu National Park.
+Conclusion: a great choice for families and those looking for luxury in the exclusive Ocean Wing with easier access back into Kota Kinabalu for restaurants than on Gaya Island.

 Insider tip: If you’re in Borneo in the summer and want to end at a really special island property, spend a night in Kota Kinabalu and fly on towards Japamala on Tioman Island off the east coast of Malaysia.